ObjectOops/icmc/slides/pages/days/day03.md

 ### Arrays in Computer Memory

-Elements in an array are stored next to each other with incremental indices.
+Elements in an array are sequentially stored with incremental indices.

 ```java
 int[] nums = {5, 10, 15, 20};